Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Introduction

 \section{Introduction}

-Missing data is a central challenge in medical research.
-Suppose we are interested in estimating the mean systolic blood pressure (SBP) among children and adolescents in the United States (US).
-However, SBP is partially missing in our data.
+Suppose we are interested in estimating the mean systolic blood pressure (SBP) among children and adolescents aged 2-17 in the United States (US) between 2017-2018.
+To estimate this mean, we use data from the National Health and Nutrition Examination Survey (NHANES), a nationally representative survey of children in the US \cite{noauthor_nhanes_nodate}.However, SBP measurements are partially missing.
 While we could restrict our data to those with measured SBP (i.e., conduct a complete-case analysis), this approach may be biased when there is a variable predictive of both SBP and missingness of SBP \cite{cole_missing_2023}.
-To address missing data where missingness depends on measured variables, methods like weighting and imputation can be used \cite{vansteelandt_analysis_2010}.
-These methods assume that SBP is measured for at least some people for each unique value of the measured variables.
-For example, if missingness depends on age (which is related to SBP) then imputation and weighting methods assume that SBP was a non-zero probability of being measured for every distinct age.
+Instead, methods like weighting and imputation can be used to correct for missing outcome data \cite{vansteelandt_analysis_2010}.
+In absence of strong parametric modeling assumptions, these methods assume that SBP is measured for at least some people for each unique value of the measured variables.
+For example, if missingness depends on age (which is related to SBP) then these methods assume that SBP was a non-zero probability of being measured for each age.
 This assumption is referred to as positivity and can lead to bias when it is violated \cite{cole_missing_2023, westreich_invited_2010, petersen_diagnosing_2012, zivich_positivity_2022}.
 Existing approaches to address nonpositivity require modifying the scientific question or extrapolating from a statistical model.
 In recent work, Zivich and colleagues introduced a new approach that avoids the issues of these existing approaches \cite{zivich_transportability_2024, zivich_synthesis_2025}.
-Here, we review the problem posed by nonpositivity in the context of missing data and illustrate this novel alternative with publicly available data and corresponding code in R and Python to replicate the analyses.
+Here, we review the problem posed by nonpositivity and illustrate this novel alternative with publicly available data and corresponding code in R and Python to replicate the analyses.